Crime in Turkey

 Crime in Turkey is combated by the Turkish police and other agencies.
-Since the 1990s, overall crime in Turkey rose until its peak in 2014.
-As of 2014, Turkey has seen a 400% rise in crimes, but has steadily declined since then.
 In 1994, the number of arrested prisoners was recorded as 38,931; 20 years later, as of the beginning of October 2014, the number of prisoners has reached 152,335.
-According to the data provided by the Ministry of Justice, terrorism and homicide rate has been decreasing year by year after 2014 in Turkey and terrorism is almost never seen.
+According to the data provided by the Ministry of Justice, the terrorism and homicide rates have been decreasing year by year after 2014 in Turkey and terrorism is almost never seen.